A monolid is an eyelid shape that doesn’t have a crease. An eye that does have a crease is known as a double eyelid.

 If you have monolid eyes, your beauty is distinct.
 Today more than ever before, you also have a wealth of information to help you learn how to love your eyelids.
 Turn to beauty bloggers who specialize in makeup tutorials to embrace the unique facial feature.

 Monolid eyes have eyelids that don’t appear to have a crease.
 There’s nothing medically wrong with this type of eyelid.
-In fact, single lids are quite common in Asia.
+In fact, single lids are quite common in East Asia.

-However, eyelid surgery is one of the most common plastic surgeries in Asia.
+However, eyelid surgery is one of the most common plastic surgeries in East Asia.
 A movement to accept natural beauty may make the surgery less popular in coming years and decades.

 Whether you prefer a natural look or love to experiment with colorful cosmetics, the beauty movement is embracing natural appearances and features.